devMuniz02/Courses-taken/README.md

   - Build a Modern Computer from First Principles: From Nand to Tetris (Project-Centered Course)
   - What is Data Science?

+- Coursera Project Network
+  - Detecting COVID-19 with Chest X-Ray using PyTorch

 - DeepLearning.AI
   - Specializations
     - Mathematics for Machine Learning